yzontov/dd-simca/README.md

 Data-Driven SIMCA Tool
 ===========================================

 DDSimca is a Matlab tool which implements the [Data-Driven SIMCA](http://onlinelibrary.wiley.com/doi/10.1002/cem.2506/full) method.
-It also provides means for preprocessing and visual analysis of [chemometric](http://en.wikipedia.org/wiki/Chemometrics) data.
 The tool is build using object-oriented approach and consists of several Matlab classes, thus it can be applied in a Matlab script.
-It also provdes a graphical user interface (GUI) which simplifies the use of the tool.
+It provides a graphical user interface (GUI) which simplifies the analysis.
 The tool was first presented at the [Tenth Winter Symposium on Chemometrics (WSC-10)](http://wsc.chemometrics.ru/wsc10/).

 How to install